oracle/fmw-kubernetes/docs-source/content/idm-products/oam/troubleshooting/_index.md

 The instructions in this section relate to problems creating OAM domains using WLST in [Create OAM domain using WLST](../create-oam-domains/create-oam-domains-using-wlst).

-If the OAM domain creation fails when running `create-domain.sh`, run the following to diagnose the issue:
+If the OAM domain creation fails, run the following to diagnose the issue:

 1. Run the following command to diagnose the create domain job: